 - Paid Subscription: $50 per user per month when bundled with Sales Cloud Einstein

-Cirrus Insights (https://www.cirrusinsight.com/products ) is a third-party data integration solution designed to share data between Salesforce and the Outlook email, calendar, tasks, and contacts applications your team members use to communicate—both internally and externally—every day.
-Once implemented, Cirrus Insights can track email and attachment opens, create personalized email templates, send email drip campaigns, set follow-up reminders, and schedule more meetings with customers.
+Cirrus Insight is a third-party data integration solution designed to Outlook integration with Salesforce, which includes share data between Salesforce and the Outlook email, calendar, tasks, and contacts applications your team members use to communicate—both internally and externally—every day.
+Once implemented, Cirrus Insight can track email and attachment opens, create personalized email templates, send email drip campaigns, set follow-up reminders, and schedule more meetings with customers.

 Cirrus Insight’s Salesforce.api also offers a range of integrations that leverage the link between Salesforce and Outlook, effectively eliminating the need to manually enter data captured in one application to the other.
 This seamless connection provides team members with a more comprehensive picture of each customer’s historical interactions with your organization – helping to save time, improve customer satisfaction, avoid missed opportunities, and make sales efforts more efficient and effective.